fanzheng199525/TAL/README.md

 =====================================================

 # Tips for launching this chatbot
-(Without step3 and step4, chatbot can't repond with the general answer)
+(Without step3 and step4, chatbot can't reply with the general answer)

 ## Step 1: